msrpp/DAMS/README.md

 # DAMS
-a server to connect devices
+a simply extendible framework c++ server for devices manager,it's only run on win yet.